mikeolivotto/tune-geeks/README.md

     - Additional complex logic is implemented to check if the artist entered into the form already exists in the database.
       - If the artist does exist, the artist_id is fetched from the Artist table and sent back to act as the Foreign Key value in the new record
-      - If the artist does not exist, a record is created for them in the Artist table, and the artist_id is then sent back
+      - If the artist does not exist, a record is created for them in the Artist table, and the artist_id is then sent back **Payments**
-- **Orders**
-  - Instantiates a new order (@order) in the 'new' action, and follows up by updating the Listing status to sold if the order successfully saves on submission.
+  - Sets up a session connection to Stripe payments API, sending though data for the item to be paid for
 - **Profiles**
   - Authorises users to access edit/update/destroy actions
     - Show - Sets up instance variables